kleonlab/abca4/README.md

 This project uses **`uv`** for fast, isolated Python dependency management and **`marimo`** for interactive notebooks.

 **System Requirements:** Only `uv` is needed.
-All 127 Python dependencies have prebuilt wheels for Python 3.12 on macOS/Linux/Windows, so no system libraries (gcc, build tools, etc.) are required.
+All dependencies have prebuilt wheels for Python 3.12 on macOS/Linux/Windows.

 **Why Python 3.12?** PyArrow (via MLflow) doesn't have prebuilt wheels for Python 3.14 or early 3.13 on macOS ARM64.
 Without prebuilt wheels, it attempts to build from source, requiring system-level Apache Arrow C++ libraries.
 Python 3.12 has stable precompiled wheels, so everything installs instantly.